TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 <summary><b>Query 2: YoY Growth Rate by Category</b> (Click to expand)</summary>

 *Question: Calc % YoY growth rate by SubCategory & release top 3 cat with highest grow rate.
 Can use metric: quantity_item.
 Round results to 2 decimal.*

+*Identifying the top 3 fastest-growing subcategories gives leadership a clear signal of where demand is heading — useful for production planning and deciding where to invest next.*

 ```sql
 WITH